Mail and Wire Fraud Lawyer Chicago

-Andrew M. Weisberg is a Chicago criminal defense attorney and former prosecutor who represents individuals accused of fraud and other serious offenses throughout Cook County.
-He understands how these cases are investigated and prosecuted and works closely with clients to develop strong, practical defense strategies.
+Andrew M. Weisberg is a Chicago criminal defense attorney and former prosecutor who represents individuals accused of fraud offenses, white collar crimes, healthcare fraud, bank fraud, insurance fraud, and other serious criminal charges throughout Cook County and the surrounding Chicago area.
+He develops practical defense strategies designed to protect his clients’ rights, reputations, and futures.

 Understanding Mail and Wire Fraud Under Illinois Law